 About

 Re:Cognition Health (RCH) opened as a private independent service provider in 2011, specializing in cognitive health.
 The company later expanded the scope of its services to include medical-legal and clinical research.
-It was founded by Dr. Emer MacSweeney, CEO (UK Citizen & resident) and Tom Dent, Chairman (USA Citizen & resident).
+It was founded by Dr. Emer MacSweeney, CEO (UK Citizen & resident), and Tom Dent, Chairman (USA Citizen & resident).

 The portfolio currently includes 5 centers in the United Kingdom and 1 center in the USA.
 The first clinical trial center in the USA opened in May 2018.
 The USA portfolio has additional centers planned in 2020.
-Today Re:Cognition Health is recognized as the leading independent provider of clinic services for cognitive disorders with successful award-winning business in:
+Today Re:Cognition Health is recognized as the leading independent provider of Center services for cognitive disorders with a successful award-winning business in:

-• Traumatic Brain injury –including medicolegal witness reporting and rehabilitation
+- Traumatic Brain injury –including medicolegal witness reporting and rehabilitation

-• International Clinical Trials for Alzheimer’s Disease (AD) and other Central Nervous System (CNS) disorders
+- International Clinical Trials for Alzheimer’s Disease (AD) and other Central Nervous System (CNS) disorders